jjackson37/Business-Sim/README.md

   - Sell properties.
   - Upgradable to gather more income / have less costs.
   - Properties have types such as houses that you rent out or shops that sell goods.
+- Date system
+  - Each new day total profit is calculated based on costs and income.

 ## Planned features